gl-inet/docs4.x/docs/tutorials/build_your_own_openvpn_home_server_with_two_glrouter.md

 ## 1. Sign in to your router

-In a web browser, enter 192.168.8.1.
+In a web browser, enter the URL to your router admin panel (e.g., 192.168.8.1).
 Enter your password, then click **Login**.

 ![sign in](https://static.gl-inet.com/docs/router/en/4/tutorials/build_your_own_openvpn_server/router-login.jpeg){class="glboxshadow"}